Erez Gerstein: Military service

-In 1985, Gerstein returned to active military service. led the Brigade's Reconnaissance company and Golani Brigade's 51 battalion in counter-guerrilla operations in South Lebanon.
-Afterwards he commanded a battalion in squad leader course and a Regional Brigade in South Lebanon.
+In 1985, Gerstein returned to active military service.
+He led the Brigade's Reconnaissance company and Golani Brigade's 51 battalion in counter-guerrilla operations in South Lebanon.
+Afterwards, he commanded a battalion in squad leader course and a Regional Brigade in South Lebanon.

 In 1995 he was appointed as the commander of the Golani Brigade.
 He married his girlfriend that same year, and their son Omer was born in 1997.
 During this time, Gerstein led the brigade in a series of operations in southern Lebanon that resulted a great number of Hezbollah operatives killed.
 Afterwards he commanded the Lebanon Liaison Unit.

 On March 2, 1999 Gerstein and two Israeli soldiers, Warrant Officer Imad Abu-Rish and Staff-Sergeant Omer El-Kabetz, had been accompanying Kol Israel reporter Ilan Roeh during a brief foray into South Lebanon in an armored vehicle.
 An IED laid by Hezbollah on the road between Ibl al-Saqi and Kaukaba exploded, killing everyone inside.
+In February 2018, the "Al-Manar" network released a video allegedly showing the explosion that killed Gerstein.